IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 What makes this approach different from other data-driven techniques is the end
 product: a probability distribution.
-Moreover, this distribution respects one's prior domain knowledge—or gut feeling again—but necessarily updates it with evidence, that is, actual observations.
+Moreover, this distribution respects one's prior domain knowledge—or gut feeling again—but necessarily updates it with evidence, that is, with actual observations.
 Having such a probability distribution for the situation at hand is all one can ask for, since it provides an exhaustive description.
 Furthermore, the distribution is provided in the form of draws, and working with draws is arguably more intuitive and flexible, as one does not depend on any mathematical derivations, which might not even be tractable.
 With this in mind, calculating guardrails is only one of many possible applications, and even this very calculation can be done in numerous